ryandejaegher/hugo-starter/content/articles/fix-the-most-common-design-mistake-on-squarespace.md

 You’ll commonly see this on blog posts, but the issue can also appear on non-blog post pages.

-Today I'm going to show you why long line-lengths are a problem and how you can fix this on Squarespace 7.1.
+Today I'm going to show you why long line-lengths are a problem and how you can fix this in Squarespace 7.1.

 ### What Causes Long Long Lengths